-- 4. a.
-A: 40 lawns mowed; 0 washed cars - B: 0 lawns mowed, 40 washed cars - C: 20 lawns mowed: 20 washed cars - D: 25 lawns mowed; 25 washed cars - b.
+4. a.
+A: 40 lawns mowed; 0 washed cars

+B: 0 lawns mowed, 40 washed cars

+C: 20 lawns mowed; 20 washed cars

+D: 25 lawns mowed; 25 washed cars

+- b.
 The production possibilities frontier is shown in Figure 8.
 Points A, B, and D are on the frontier, while point C is inside the frontier. - c.
 Larry is equally productive at both tasks.
 Moe is more productive at washing cars, while Curly is more productive at mowing lawns. - d.
 Allocation C is inefficient.
 More washed cars and mowed lawns can be produced by simply reallocating the time of the three individuals. - 5. a.
 A family's decision about how much income to save is related to microeconomics. - b.
-The effect of government regulations on auto emissions is related to microeconomics.
+The effect of government regulations on auto emissions is related to microeconomics. - c.

-Essentials of Economics 8th Edition Mankiw Solutions Manual

-Full Download: http://alibabadownload.com/product/essentials-of-economics-8th-edition-mankiw-solutions-manual/

-30 ❖ Chapter 2/Thinking Like an Economist

-- c.
 The impact of higher saving on economic growth is related to macroeconomics. - d.
 A firm's decision about how many workers to hire is related to microeconomics. - e.
 The relationship between the inflation rate and changes in the quantity of money is related to macroeconomics. - 6. a.
-The statement that society faces a short-run trade-off between inflation and unemployment is a positive statement.
+The statement that society faces a short-run tradeoff between inflation and unemployment is a positive statement.
 It deals with how the economy is, not how it should be.
+Since economists have examined data and found that there is a short-run negative relationship between inflation and unemployment, the statement is a fact, thus

+Principles of Economics 4th Edition Mankiw Solutions Manual

+Full Download: http://alibabadownload.com/product/principles-of-economics-4th-edition-mankiw-solutions-manual/ it is a positive statement.

+36 Chapter 2/Thinking Like an Economist

-Since economists have examined data and found that there is a short-run negative relationship between inflation and unemployment, the statement is a fact. - b.
-The statement that a reduction in the rate of money growth will reduce the rate of inflation is a positive statement.
+- b.
+The statement that a reduction in the rate of growth of money will reduce the rate of inflation is a positive statement.
 Economists have found that money growth and inflation are very closely related.
 The statement thus tells how the world is, and so it is a positive statement. - c.
-The statement that the Federal Reserve should reduce the rate of money growth is a normative statement.
+The statement that the Federal Reserve should reduce the rate of growth of money is a normative statement.
 It states an opinion about something that should be done, not how the world is. - d.
 The statement that society ought to require welfare recipients to look for jobs is a normative statement.
 It does not state a fact about how the world is.
 Instead, it is a statement of how the world should be and is thus a normative statement. - e.
 The statement that lower tax rates encourage more work and more saving is a positive statement.
 Economists have studied the relationship between tax rates and work, as well as the relationship between tax rates and saving.
 They have found a negative relationship in both cases.
-So the statement reflects how the world is and is thus a positive statement.
+So the statement reflects how the world is, and is thus a positive statement. - 7.
+Two of the statements in Table 2 are clearly normative.
+They are: "5.
+If the federal budget is to be balanced, it should be done over the business cycle rather than yearly" and "9.
+The government should restructure the welfare system along the lines of a 'negative income tax."
+Both are suggestions of changes that should be made, rather than statements of fact, so they are clearly normative statements.